finom/vovk.dev/src/pages/worker.md

 ```

-Once this is done, **vovk-client** is going to export the worker library that provides interface to invoke heavy calculations but doesn't initialise Web Worker itself.
-To initialise the Web Worker at the main-thread interface it needs to be initialised and passed as an argument of `use` static method.
+Once this is done, **vovk-client** is going to export the worker library that provides interface to invoke heavy calculations but doesn't initialise the Web Worker itself.
+To initialise the Web Worker at the main-thread interface it needs to be initialised and passed as an argument of `employ` static method.

 ```ts
 import { HelloWorker } from 'vovk-client';